Beef cattle vaccination in Australia: Pestivirus

 A complex disease caused by bovine pestivirus, also known as BVDV (bovine viral diarrhoea virus).
 The disease results in disrupted ovulation and fertilisation around the time of mating resulting in the reduction of pregnancy and conception rates, increased occurrence of calf scours as well as an increase in the occurrence in diarrhoea and respiratory disease.
 Abortions are likely to occur with the viability of calving and the calves themselves are also decreased.
 Eye defects and central nervous system problems are also very likely.

 Leptospirosis

 A bacterial infection caused by L. hardjo and L. pomona, which form leptosira.
-Leptospirosis results in infertility, abortions, fever and discolourisation, and red water in young calves all of which are severe and often fatal.
+Leptospirosis results in infertility, abortions, fever and discolouration, and red water in young calves all of which are severe and often fatal.

 Other well known diseases include buffalo fly, neonatal calf mortality, internal parasites, calf scours and bovine ephemeral fever but not all require a vaccination to cure; drenching is what is required for buffalo fly.

 The frequency of the major diseases varies depending on climate, time of year, geographical location and management practices.
 These variations make it complex to develop appropriate vaccination practices and models.